mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_HIFI.rst

 Introduction
 ------------

-These tests look at data from the HIFI instrument.
+These tests looks at data from the HIFI instrument.
-The first test will introduce deadtime corrections.
+The first test will introduce dead time corrections.
 When a detector receives a signal, there is small period of time afterwards when it can not record a new signal.
-This is called the deadtime.
+This is called the dead time.
-We can model and adjust the data to compensate for the deadtime.
+We can model and adjust the data to compensate for the dead time.
 When looking at the raw counts, which look like an exponential decay, the correction makes the biggest difference at large count values.
 The second test will use multiple periods, this is when the same data is recorded twice at slightly different time intervals.